 Chemistry, hygiene, dental anatomy, prosthetic dentistry; and the laboratories of chemistry, histology and anatomy, operative technic, prosthetic technic.
+Physical training is required of all students in the first year.

 Examinations will be required during or at the close of the first year on all branches taught in this year and records of satisfactory attendance and knowledge in its several laboratories will also be required.
 No examination will be held in hygiene, the course being elective.